icedog55puck/test1/README.md

 ## Now you can do step 6 ,7 and 8 or you can just import the code if you have a zip file

 ## If you have a zip file unzip it to your desktop.
-Now In the new git you just  make go to quick setup and click upload from existing file then drag in the unzipped file.
+Now In the new git you just go to quick setup and click upload from existing file then drag in the unzipped file.
 Now hit ( . ) and  go to an online code space then make a terminal.
 Then go to step 10

 ### 6. Then hit . to bring up the coding space